Scroll to content

 Children will have PE on Tuesday and Friday.
 Please ensure that children come to school wearing their Bitham Brook PE kit on these days.

-Tuesday- Dance/ Netball
+Tuesday- Dance/ Athletics

 When the children have PE they should continue to wear their Bitham Brook PE kit into school with the school jumper over the top (if weather conditions require a jumper).
 Please note the Bitham Brook PE kit is a plain white t-shirt and black shorts/leggings/tracksuit with trainers.
 Other sports clothing is not acceptable as it is important, that as a school, we have pride in our appearance.
 It is important that children do not attend school in casual clothing as we want to maintain the children's sense of education being important; pride in their appearance; and belonging to Bitham Brook.